boustrophedon/pgtemp/README.md

 Type "help" for help.

 postgres=#
-# or you could then e.g. run pytest
-$ pytest
 ```

-TODO: See examples/ directory for examples:
+See examples/ directory for examples:
+- A simple diesel example with axum
+- A more complicated "task queue" example using triggers and LISTEN/NOTIFY with sqlx and axum
-- python with flask and sqlalchemy
+- A python example with sqlalchemy and alembic, demonstrating usage with the pgtemp cli's normal and single modes

 ## Library